fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 #### 8.10: Adding a book

 Implmement a possibility to add new books to your application.
-You can create a new view for adding books, similarly to how the views for Authors and Books were done.
 The functionality can look like this:

 ![](../../images/8/18.png)